sdivyanshu90/React-Budgie/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have any ideas, suggestions, or improvements.
 Please ensure that your contributions align with the project's coding conventions and standards.

 ## ⭐️ Give it a Star